2001 World Rally Championship

 The 2001 World Rally Championship was the 29th season of the FIA World Rally Championship (WRC).
 In a tightly contested year, Subaru's Richard Burns took his first and only drivers' world title, beating Ford's Colin McRae, Mitsubishi's Tommi Mäkinen and the defending champion Marcus Grönholm of Peugeot.
 Peugeot successfully defended their manufacturers' title.

+Eventual champion Richard Burns driving a Subaru Impreza WRC at the 2001 Rally Finland.

+Colin McRae finished runner-up in a Ford Focus RS WRC 01.

 Calendar

 The 2001 championship was contested over fourteen rounds in Europe, Africa, South America and Oceania.